The BBC has apologised for a Question Time production gaffe that saw a Stormont minister labelled as being a member of "Sinn Fein/IRA".

 Question Time is produced by independent company Mentorn.

-The seating plan also appeared to refer to the Democratic Unionist Party, which was represented on Thursday night's programme by Ian Paisley Jnr, as "Goodies".
+The seating plan also appeared to refer to the Democratic Unionist Party (DUP), which was represented on last night's programme by Ian Paisley Jnr, as "Goodies".